Disease threatens tens of thousands in Gazan shelters, UN and WHO say

 While the Israeli army had previously stated that it was in the process of taking operational control of the area in the north, it is now focussing on the south and central Gaza Strip.

-This has lead to more fighting in the southern city of Khan Younis, where the Israeli military says Hamas leaders are operating in tunnels.
+"The southern region of Lebanon will not return to what it used to be.
+Throughout the day, several launches from Lebanon to Israel were identified, with many of Hezbollah's launches falling in Lebanese territory," he said, adding that 80% of Hezbollah's rockets on Friday fell in Lebanese territory.
+The information could not be independently verified.

+Since the beginning of the Gaza war following the Hamas massacre in Israel on October 7, there have been repeated confrontations between the IDF and Hezbollah in the Israeli-Lebanese border region, with deaths and injuries on both sides.
+It is the most serious escalation since the second Lebanon war in 2006.

-The war was triggered by the worst massacre in Israel's history, carried out by Hamas terrorists and other groups in Israel on October 7.
+The Gaza war was triggered by Hamas and other groups' brutal terrorist attacks against Israel when they rampaged through Israeli border towns on October 7, killing 1,200 people.